sonoma-foundation/sonoma/docs/src/getstarted/hello-world.md

 ---
 title: "Hello World Quickstart Guide"
 description: 'This "hello world" quickstart guide will demonstrate how to setup, build, and deploy your first Solana program in your browser with Solana Playground.'
-keywords:
-  - playground
-  - solana pg
-  - on chain
-  - rust
-  - native program
-  - tutorial
-  - intro to solana development
-  - blockchain developer
-  - blockchain tutorial
-  - web3 developer
+keywords: "playground, solana pg, on chain, rust, native program, tutorial, intro to solana development, blockchain developer, blockchain tutorial, web3 developer"
 ---

 For this "hello world" quickstart guide, we will use [Solana Playground](https://beta.solpg.io), a browser the based IDE, to develop and deploy our Solana program.
 To use it, you do **NOT** have to install any software on your computer.
 Simply open Solana Playground in your browser of choice, and you are ready to write and deploy Solana programs.